Consumer Product MDL-3026 Actively Recruiting Northern District of Illinois

 Is this about the 2022 Abbott formula recall?

 No, these are different issues.
 The 2022 recall involved Cronobacter bacteria contamination at Abbott's Sturgis, Michigan facility.
-This MDL is about the inherent increased risk of NEC from cow's milk-based formulas in premature infants—a separate scientific question about the formula composition itself, not contamination.
+This MDL is about the alleged increased risk of NEC from cow's milk-based formulas in premature infants, a separate scientific question about the formula composition itself rather than contamination.

 Does this mean formula is dangerous for all babies?

 No. This litigation specifically involves premature infants, whose immature digestive systems are particularly vulnerable.
 NEC is rare in full-term babies.
-Formula remains a safe and necessary option for many families when breastfeeding isn't possible.
-The issue is whether parents of preterm infants were adequately informed about the specific risks.
+Formula remains a safe and necessary option for many families when breastfeeding is not possible.
+In October 2024 the FDA, CDC and NIH jointly stated that there is no conclusive evidence that preterm infant formula causes NEC, that there is strong evidence human milk is protective, and that specialty formulas are critically important and part of the standard of care when human milk is unavailable or insufficient.
+The alleged legal issue is whether parents of preterm infants were adequately informed about the relative risks.

 Why do hospitals still use formula if human milk is safer?